stolostron/cluster-keeper/USAGE.md

 ```
 usage: cm use CONTEXT

-    Switch kube context
+    Switch kubeconfig context
     If the context matches a ClusterClaim and the cluster is currently
     hibernating, it is resumed

-    CONTEXT is the name of a kube context
+    CONTEXT is the name of a kubeconfig context
         'cm' context refers to the ClusterPool host

     -f    Force operation if cluster is currently locked